Recoverable Robust Optimization with Commitment: Introduction

-\textbf{Robust Bipartite Stable Set problem (RBSS).} A maximum-weight stable set in a graph is the complement of a minimum-weight vertex-cover, which in bipartite graphs can be found (in polynomial-time) using maximal matchings.
-Hence, the complexity of \stablesetbipartite and \matching is the same and even the algorithms are very similar.
-However, the complexity of the robust counterpart \robuststablesetbipartite (RBSS) depends highly on the weights.
+\paragraph{Robust Bipartite Stable Set (RBSS).} A maximum-weight stable set in a graph is the complement of a minimum-weight vertex-cover, which in bipartite graphs can be found (in polynomial-time) via a primal-dual algorithm which simultaneously computes both, a maximum-weight matching, and a minimum-weight vertex cover.
+Hence, the complexity of \stablesetbipartite and \matching is the same and even the algorithms are very similar (which inspired us to look into these problems more closely).
+However, the complexity of the robust counterpart of bipartite stable set, RBSS, depends highly on the weights.
 We show that, for unit weights, RBSS is polynomial-time solvable (even in more general \emph{König-Egerváry} graphs).
-We prove this by (essentially) reducing the problem to finding \repairable maximum stable sets, which are maximum stable sets $S$ satisfying that for each $v \in S$ there is some $u \in V \setminus S$ s.t.\ $S + u - v$ is a stable set.
+We prove this by reducing the problem to finding \repairable maximum stable sets, which are maximum stable sets $S$ satisfying that for each $v \in S$ there is some $u \in V \setminus S$ such that $S - v + u$ is a stable set.
 We then show that \repairable maximum stable sets can be found in polynomial time (if they exist).
 Further, we show that RBSS is \NP-hard in the weighted setting.

-\textbf{Robust Stable Set in Interval Graphs (RIS).} We give a polynomial-time algorithm for \robuststablesetinterval, the stable set problem in interval graphs.
-For convenience, we view this problem as selecting disjoint intervals from a set of intervals, and call it \robustintervalselection (\robustintervalselectionshort).
-Our key ingredient is a reduction of \robustintervalselectionshort to its bounded-regret version.
-In general it is not straightforward how to construct a polynomial-time algorithm for the bounded-regret problem, even in the case of the matroid basis problem for which we know that the robust counterpart can be solved efficiently.
-As a crucial step, we show that for a given $\lambda$, the bounded-regret \robustintervalselection problem can be reduced to a more general Interval Scheduling problem, which we call \issh (\Issh) and for which we give an efficient algorithm by dynamic programming.